JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 ### 1.6.6 Model Fitting using Downsampled Training Data | Hyperparameter Tuning | Validation <a class="anchor" id="1.6.5"></a>

 #### 1.6.6.1 Individual Classifier <a class="anchor" id="1.6.6.1"></a>

+[Condensed Nearest Neighbors](https://ieeexplore.ieee.org/document/1054155) is a prototype selection algorithm that aims to select a subset of instances from the original dataset, discarding redundant and less informative instances.
+The algorithm works by iteratively adding instances to the subset, starting with an empty set.
+At each iteration, an instance is added if it is not correctly classified by the current subset.
+The decision to add or discard an instance is based on its performance on a k-nearest neighbors classifier.
+If an instance is misclassified by the current subset's k-nearest neighbors, it is added to the subset.
+The process is repeated until no new instances are added to the subset.
+The resulting subset is a condensed representation of the dataset that retains the essential information needed for classification.

+[Logistic Regression](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=360300) models the relationship between the probability of an event (among two outcome levels) by having the log-odds of the event be a linear combination of a set of predictors weighted by their respective parameter estimates.
+The parameters are estimated via maximum likelihood estimation by testing different values through multiple iterations to optimize for the best fit of log odds.
+All of these iterations produce the log likelihood function, and logistic regression seeks to maximize this function to find the best parameter estimates.
+Given the optimal parameters, the conditional probabilities for each observation can be calculated, logged, and summed together to yield a predicted probability.

+[Class Weights](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) are used to assign different levels of importance to different classes when the distribution of instances across different classes in a classification problem is not equal.
+By assigning higher weights to the minority class, the model is encouraged to give more attention to correctly predicting instances from the minority class.
+Class weights are incorporated into the loss function during training.
+The loss for each instance is multiplied by its corresponding class weight.
+This means that misclassifying an instance from the minority class will have a greater impact on the overall loss than misclassifying an instance from the majority class.
+The use of class weights helps balance the influence of each class during training, mitigating the impact of class imbalance.
+It provides a way to focus the learning process on the classes that are underrepresented in the training data.

+[Hyperparameter Tuning](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is an iterative process that involves experimenting with different hyperparameter combinations, evaluating the model's performance, and refining the hyperparameter values to achieve the best possible performance on new, unseen data - aimed at building effective and well-generalizing machine learning models.
+A model's performance depends not only on the learned parameters (weights) during training but also on hyperparameters, which are external configuration settings that cannot be learned from the data.

 ```python